ryantd42/NY-Legislative-Git/2023/S2708A-2023/bill.md

   January 24, 2023
   ___________

- Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation
+ Introduced  by Sens.
+HARCKHAM, FERNANDEZ, JACKSON, SKOUFIS -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation -- recommitted to the Committee on Transportation in accordance with Senate Rule 6, sec.
+8 --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

- AN ACT to amend the transportation law, in  relation  to  requiring  the installation of climb deterrent fencing on certain bridges
+ AN ACT to amend the transportation law and the public  authorities  law, in  relation  to requiring the installation of climb deterrent fencing on certain bridges

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 14 of the transportation law is amended by adding a new subdivision 16-a to read as follows:
   16-A.  THE  COMMISSIONER  SHALL ENSURE THAT CLIMB DETERRENT FENCING IS INSTALLED ON ALL BRIDGES UNDER THE JURISDICTION OF THE  NEW  YORK  STATE BRIDGE  AUTHORITY.
+FOR PURPOSES OF THIS SECTION, "CLIMB DETERRENT FENC- ING" SHALL MEAN FENCING DESIGNED FOR DETERRENCE OF CLIMBING AND PREVENT- ING GRIP AND FOOTHOLDS, EQUIPPED WITH CERTAIN FEATURES INCLUDING BUT NOT LIMITED TO WELDED WIRE MESH PANELS,  TIGHTLY  SPACED  WIRES,  AND  SPIKE COLLARS.
   § 2.
-This act shall take effect one year after it shall have become  a law.
+Section 530 of the public authorities law, as amended by chapter 420 of the laws of 1968, is amended to read as follows:
+  §  530.
+Construction  contracts.
+The  authority  shall construct the bridges pursuant to a  contract  or  contracts.
+THE  AUTHORITY  SHALL CONSTRUCT THE BRIDGES PURSUANT TO A CONTRACT OR CONTRACTS.
+THE AUTHORITY SHALL  INSTALL  CLIMB  DETERRENT  FENCING  AS  DEFINED  IN  SUBDIVISION SIXTEEN-A OF SECTION FOURTEEN OF THE TRANSPORTATION LAW ON  ALL  BRIDGES UNDER  ITS  JURISDICTION.
+Such  contracts shall be let under the super- vision of the commissioner and shall be subject to [his] THE approval OF SUCH COMMISSIONER.
+Such contracts shall be let by the authority in  the manner,  so  far as practicable, provided in section thirty-eight of the

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07116-01-3
+  LBD07116-02-4
+ S. 2708--A  2

+ highway law, but failure to comply with such section shall  not  invali- date  such  contracts.
+Requisitions for the payments to be made pursuant to such contracts shall be approved by the commissioner.
+The work  under such  contracts  shall be subject to the supervision and approval of the commissioner.
+  § 3.
+This act shall take effect three years after it shall have become a law and shall apply to construction  contracts  entered  into  on  and after  such  effective date.
+Effective immediately, the addition, amend- ment and/or repeal of any rule or regulation necessary for the implemen- tation of this act on its effective date are authorized to be  made  and completed on or before such effective date.